Card Access Guideline and FAQ

-First of all, to take full advantage of CSIL resources, you must have a valid CSIL access FOB.
-Remember our policy: "No valid CS access FOB, no access, no exceptions."
+To attend labs and to take full advantage of CSIL resources, you must have a valid CSIL access fob.
+Remember our policy: "No valid CS access fob, no access, no exceptions."

-Besides, this card may be used for accessing other departments' facilities since many departments are using the similar security system.
+Besides, this card may be used for accessing other departments' facilities since many departments are using the same door security system.

 Lost or stolen cards for Burnaby campus:

 Report it at the Security and Information Centre where an incident report (IR) will be generated and you’ll be provided with an IR number on a card.
 To replace the card, take the IR number and picture ID to the Access Control Office in person.
 You will need to pay replacement fees (only debit/credit, NO cash payments).

 Lost or stolen card for Surrey campus: